paragi/chronos/README.md

 # Has changed name to Timexe. please visit the new reposotory at https://github.com/paragi/timexe

-## this repository is no longer maintained!!
+## this repositiry is no longer maintained!!

-## For node JS or javascript.

-### Contributor wanted
-Please do not hesitate to add your contribution of any kind to this project

 ### Features
 * Improved cron-like syntax (Not compatible)